-It is the Group's policy to comply with all environmental regulations applicable to it.
+It is the policy of the Group to comply with all applicable environmental regulations.
 The Company confirms, for the purposes of section 299(1)(f) of the Corporations Act 2001 that it is not aware of any breaches by the Group of any environmental regulations under the laws of the Commonwealth of Australia, or of a State of Territory of Australia.